Federal Government Solar Battery Rebate | Ultimate Guide (2025)

 These groups can access the rebate for battery systems up to 100 kWh in total, with subsidy support up to 50 kWh.
 Reducing energy bills frees up resources for other essential operations.

-Taking 30% off the upfront cost will likely move the financial case for installing a battery into an attractive range for many customers.
+The Federal solar battery rebate takes 30% off the upfront cost and likely moves the financial case for installing a battery into an attractive range for many customers.

-With electricity prices rising, solar feed in tariffs dropping and the overall cost of installing a battery trending downwards, the case for installing a battery has already improved in recent years prior to the announcement of this rebate.
+With electricity prices rising, solar feed in tariffs dropping and the overall cost of installing a battery trending downwards, the case for installing a battery has already improved in recent years prior to the announcement of this National battery rebate program.

 Want help choosing the best solar battery for your needs?
 Visit our Home Battery Comparison Guide or get a free quote from vetted installers.